ineedmore-coffee/cookbook/README.md

 1. `git pull` to ensure your local copy is up to date and there's no merge conflicts.
 2. Write your recipe in `recipes/` based on the formatting instructions below.
 Add any pictures to the same folder, with sensible filenames of course.
+3. Enter a Nix shell using `nix-shell --pure`, which will pull in all of the dependencies.
-3. Build the site with `make build`, or test it with `make test` (which also builds the site, but runs an HTTP server to easily see what it looks like).
+4. Build the site with `make build`, or test it with `make test` (which also builds the site, but runs an HTTP server to easily see what it looks like).
 5. Commit and push the site, then wait a minute or two for GitHub Pages to reflect the changes!

 ### Formatting